 This is actually not a bad thing.

-This is because the companies that do not cover chargeback fees, have not marked up their prices significantly to cover such costs.
+This is because the companies that do not cover chargeback fees have not marked up their prices significantly to cover such costs.
 Therefore, the savings will come back to you.
 For example, let's assume you received chargebacks for about $700 over the course of 30 days using Doordash.
-Often times, you may not even be aware that you got a chargeback as Doordash may have a team that responds to chargebacks.
-They may have got the $700 back to their account.
+Oftentimes, you may not even be aware that you got a chargeback as Doordash may have a team that responds to chargebacks.
+They may have gotten the $700 back to their account.

 You may want to check with Doordash to learn who is responsible for responding to chargebacks.

 Let's assume you received a fee from Doordash in the amount of $4,500 for Online Orders.
 You had a chargeback totaling $700

 The best way to avoid having to deal with chargebacks and paying increased fees is to prevent them from happening in the first place.